johnpeart/johnpeart.github.io/src/posts/photo/2024-11-29-stranger-things.md

     iso: 5000
 ---

-On Friday, I popped along to the Phoenix Theatre in London's West End to watch *Stranger Things: The First Shadow*.
+On Friday, I popped along to the Phoenix Theatre in London’s West End to watch *Stranger Things: The First Shadow*.

 I enjoyed *Stranger Things* on Netflix, and thought Season 4 in particular was brilliant. *First Shadow* expands on one of the plot points from that season.